-Next we examine the types of the networks observed.
-We classify a network into either a stub network or a transit network.
+Next we investigate the locations of the spam and non-spam senders.
+In particular, we would like to know if they are more likely located at the core of the Internet or at the edge of the Internet.
+For this purpose, we classify a network into either a stub network or a transit network.
 Informally, a stub network is on the edge of the Internet, while a transit network is on the core of the Internet.
 A network is considered as a stub network if its origin ASes only appear as the first (rightmost) AS in the AS paths of the BGP announcements of the prefix [16].
 Otherwise, it is considered as a transit network.
-Figure 16 shows the network types (stub or transit).
+Figure 22 shows the network types (stub or transit).
 The proportion of stub networks in the non-spam only networks is 47%, and for spam only networks and mixed networks, the proportions are 40% and 36%, respectively.
-The proportion of stub networks in the non-spam only networks is slightly higher than the spam only and mixed networks.
+The proportion of stub networks is only slightly higher than the spam only and mixed networks.
 (But note that only about 10% networks observed are non-spam only network.)
+From this observation we can see that both stub and transit networks are likely to host spam and non-spam senders, although non-spam only senders have a higher probability to be located in stub networks.